 Total marks available = 100

-Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at Loughborough College on Friday 14 June 2019, where their models and presentations will be displayed and the winner will be announced.
+Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening on 19 June 2020.

 |Links to Science Curriculum (England)||Links to Design and Technology Curriculum (England)|